wbadart/SortedOrderedDict/README.md

 >>> map = SortedOrderedDict(compare_fn=custom_compare_function)
 ```

-##Insertion and Searching
+##Insert, Search, and Remove

-Insertion and searching are fairly simple.
+Inserting, searching, and removing are fairly simple.
 You can insert using the *insert* function, which takes the key and value as parameters.
-You can search using the *search* function, which takes the key as a parameter and returns the value corresponding to that key.
+Additionally, you can search using the *search* function, which takes the key as a parameter and returns the value corresponding to that key.
+Searching for a given key will return the associated value if it is found in the dictionary, and will return None otherwise.
+Finally, you can remove using the *remove* function, which takes the key to remove as a parameter.
+This will remove the key if it exists, and will do nothing otherwise.
 Examples of these can be seen below.

 ```
 # Create dict object